-1. Tested if the Company's timing for recognizing sales revenue was correct and performed analysis on the top-10 sales customers, compared condition of changes, assessed if there was any significant abnormality.
+1. Tested whether or not the timing of revenue recognition by the company is correct, perform analysis on the top ten sales customers, compared changes, and assess if there is any material abnormality.

 2. Reviewed major contracts to understand specific terms and risks of the respective contracts and assessed accuracy of revenue recognition.

 3. Obtained summarized schedules of construction costs and performed the related substantive procedures, including agreeing the sampled current-period cost incurred to the related document, extra/deducted works agreed to supporting document, recomputing the construction revenue according to the degree of completion and confirming that the revenue has been properly booked.